 THE BIG TAKEAWAYS:

-- Why focusing on low-to-no effort is the foundation of a strong customer experience
+- Why focusing on low-to-no effort is the foundation of a strong strategy designed to improve the customer experience

 - How breaking effort into ‘feel’ and ‘do’ drivers can help you define the what, why and how of a great experience

 - Why scaling your VoC data is just as important as how you distribute it across your organization

 - How we use conversation intelligence to zero in on what — and even who — needs support in your company to improve the customer experience.